Projective and polynomial superflows. I: Dimension

 \section{Dimension $n=5$}

 But first, start from a $5$-dimensional cube, the $5$-\emph{cube} \cite{coxeter}.
-We will see here that the notions of a projective superflow and polynomial superflows give different answers - while we obtain the polynomial superflow, its degree is to high to guarantee the uniqueness of the denominator; hence projective superflow does not exist. \\
+We will see here that the notions of a projective superflow and a polynomial superflow give different answers - while we obtain the polynomial superflow, the degree of its vector field is to high to guarantee the uniqueness of the denominator; hence projective superflow does not exist. \\

 The $5$-cube has an orientation-preserving symmetry group of order $1920$.
 Call it $\mathbb{O}_{5}$.
 This is the so called \emph{orientation-preserving hyperoctahedral group in dimension $5$}.
 The full hyperoctahedral group $\widehat{\mathbb{O}}_{5}$ of order $3840=120\cdot 32=5!\cdot 2^{5}$ can be constructed as follows.
 Let $S_{5}\subset O(5)$ be a group of order $120$, a standard permutation representation of a group $S_{5}$.
 For example, even permutations $\alpha=(12345)$ and $\beta=(123)$ are represented as matrices, respectively,